1,301 Short-term Apartments for rent in New York City, NY

 Leaving Expectations at the Door: Usually, if something sounds too good to be true, it probably is.
 Be conscious of bait and switch scams found on Craigslist and elsewhere.
 Trust your gut.
 This same rule applies to the cost/size ratio.
 See more

-Finding a short-term apartment in New York takes some leg work to find the right location, price point, and lease terms.
+Finding a short-term apartment in New York City takes some leg work to find the right location, price point, and lease terms.
 You may need to rent a short-term apartment due to a new job, a relationship change, or to explore a new city before committing to staying.
 Whatever the reason, short-term apartments can provide the flexibility that traditional leases don’t.

 Before signing a rental agreement or short-term apartment lease, study all of the details thoroughly.
 Renters usually have more restrictions and rules to follow when renting a short-term apartment.
 For starters, you usually can’t make modifications like painting or hanging pictures.